urban-1/gopipe/docs/proc/inlist.md

 },
 ```

-Example with configuratio from file:
+Example with configuration from file:

 ```
 {